woofiwaffle/Route-Map/CONTRIBUTING.md

 We appreciate your help in reviewing pull requests.
 If you're a maintainer or experienced contributor, please review open pull requests and provide constructive feedback.

-## Contact

-If you have any questions or need further assistance, feel free to contact us at [dadqwerty12@gmail.com].

 Thank you for contributing to Route-Map!